Farm Mapping, Terrain Mapping, Infrastructure Mapping and More

-Queensland Drones works with farmers, graziers, agronomists, crop consultants, seed suppliers, irrigation consultants and other agricultural specialists to develop and deliver innovative services that provide a significant value-add to existing farm management practices.
+Queensland Drones works with farmers, graziers, agronomists, crop consultants, seed suppliers, irrigation consultants and other agricultural specialists to develop and deliver innovative, high value aerial and ground services that help to scale and systematise farm management practices.

 Monitor crops for plant health